Sunday, March 8, 2026

 Trigger-based surveys (sent automatically after a support ticket closes, a purchase completes, or a feature is used) outperform batch-sent surveys every time.

-58% of survey responses come from mobile devices.
-If your form requires pinch-to-zoom or has tiny radio buttons, you're losing more than half your audience before they start.
+A majority of survey responses now come from mobile devices.
+If your form requires pinch-to-zoom or has tiny radio buttons, you're losing a large share of your audience before they start.

 Mobile-first checklist: